SamuelGong/Lotto/README.md

 ## 8. Citation

-If you find this repository useful, please consider giving ⭐ and citing our paper (preprint available [here](https://arxiv.org/pdf/2401.02880.pdf)):
+If you find this repository useful, please consider giving ⭐ and citing our paper:

 ```bibtex
 @inproceedings{jiang2024secure,